 Description:

-Write a sequence/table sequence/record sequence into a file.
+Write data of a sequence/cursor to a file.

 Syntax: